LikeStrangersDo/Gongda_Python_summary/README.md

-# Python notes for research computing in atmospheric sciences
+# Python notes for research computing in atmospheric chemistry

 ## Contents
 0. Introduction to Python